enthought/redocstring/docs/source/usage.rst

 Default refactoring
 *******************

-The base implementation of RefactorDoc provides refactoring for class and function doc-strings.
+The base implementation of Sectiondoc provides refactoring for class and function doc-strings.
 A number of known (i.e. predefined) sections are processed by the ClassDoc and FunctionDoc classes and all unknown sections are re-factored using the ``.. rubric::`` directive by default.